 Because Search’s Analytics shows you valuable insights – like how complete your search results are, how many clicks you’re getting, and what people are exactly searching for – you can better understand what kinds of changes you might make in your organization to improve the consumer experience — and how you can improve your Search experience – so that it’s optimized for responding to customer intent.

 As you gain insight from people’s searches and clicks, you’re able to get a sense for their true intent.
 Once you learn their intent, you can make educated decisions about search and about your business strategy as a whole.
 And as you improve the answers people are seeing, they’ll come to rely more heavily on search, giving you even more information about what they need and how you can help them.
 Over time, this creates a flywheel that turns itself and becomes a key source of intelligence for your business.

 In many cases, we encourage customers to go live as soon as possible to start collecting some of this valuable data, even if we haven’t established a complete Knowledge Graph.
 This allows us to better inform how we structure the Knowledge Graph.
 If a brand already has search on their site, past search logs can also help with this.

-In Answers, there are two categories of optimizations, though they often overlap:
+In Search, there are two categories of optimizations, though they often overlap:

 - UI Improvements